 Course Overload Policy

 Students may not normally enroll for more than 18 semester credit hours.
-Students who have a 3.0 GPA may enroll in more than 18 semester credit hours only with permission of the department chair and academic dean.
+Students who have a 3.0 GPA may enroll in more than 18 semester credit hours only with permission of the department chair or academic dean.
 During the summer, students may not enroll in more than 15 total semester credit hours unless specifically required in their academic program.
 This total includes all classes taken during all summer terms in a single year.
-Students who have a 3.0 GPA may enroll in more than 15 semester credit hours during the summer only with permission from the department chair and academic dean.
+Students who have a 3.0 GPA may enroll in more than 15 semester credit hours during the summer only with permission from the department chair or academic dean.

 To qualify for the dean’s list, students must

 - be enrolled in at least 12 semester program credit hours for fall or spring semester or nine semester program credit hours in the summer (excluding audited courses)

 - have earned a grade point average of 3.50 with no course grade lower than a “C.” A grade of “I” automatically excludes students from the dean’s list.